 When disposing of gray mold infected plants, place in a brown paper bag before disposing of it so it cannot spread to other areas of your garden.

 Fungicides can also be used to control gray mold but are not necessary.
-Serenade Garden is an organic fungicide that can help control and eliminate gray mold.
+PureCrop1 is an organic fungicide that can help control and eliminate gray mold.

 How to Prevent Disease in Hydroponics